-Founder & CEO of OpenCollective and Co-Founder of Storify, 2017 European Young Leader
+Founder & CEO of OpenCollective and Co-Founder of Storify and 2017 European Young Leader (EYL40)

 Chair of Biodiversity and Collective Behaviour at the University of Konstanz

-Parliamentary State Secretary for European Affairs at the Latvian Ministry of Foreign Affairs, 2017 European Young Leader
+Parliamentary State Secretary of the Latvian Ministry of Foreign Affairs and former Chairwoman of the European Affairs Committee of the Latvian Parliament and 2017 European Young Leader (EYL40)

 Secretary General European Health Forum

-Founder and President of Women’s WorldWide Web and European Young Leader, 2012 European Young Leader
+Senior Fellow for Connected Europe, Founder and CEO of W4.org and 2012 European Young Leader (EYL40)

 Foresighter, Founding Partner & CEO, Bureau für Zeitgeschehen